-About this Review: This review is my honest opinion of the driver, which I purchased with my own money in May of 2023.
+About this review This review is my own honest opinion of the driver, which I bought with my own money in October 2021.

 About the club I own

 - Model: 2021 Callaway Epic Speed Driver

 - Shaft type: Project X Evenflow Riptide 60